audrey-onfroy/Brunet_et_al_scRNASeq_NF1_2026/README.md

 To cite the R packages and other tools, please refer to original publications.

-To cite this work (directory tree, modular files organisation, methological approach...), please use:
+To cite the analysis methodology (irectory tree, modular files organisation, methological approach...), please use:

-> 12 tips paper (not yet published)
+> Onfroy *et al.*, Twelve Tips for Reproducible Analysis of Single-Cell Transcriptomics Data, ACM REP '25: Proceedings of the 3rd ACM Conference on Reproducibility and Replicability; doi: 10.1145/3736731.3746138

 <br><br>